 miyabeana = after Dr. Miyabe Kingo, a Japanese botanist

-The cuttings of this highly ornamental selection of the Chinese Willow were generously shared with us by the Arnold Arboretum and is identified there by the following number: AA4322-62-B. It is a vigorous male clone that is unusual in that the coppiced stems are dark reddish brown, whereas all other selections are bright green in their first year.
+The cuttings of this highly ornamental selection of the Japanese Willow were generously shared with us by the Arnold Arboretum and is identified there by the following number: AA4322-62-B. It is a vigorous male clone that is unusual in that the coppiced stems are dark reddish brown, whereas all other selections are bright green in their first year.
 This makes the yellow male catkins stand out in contrast to the dark stems and results in a highly ornamental clone.
 As with other miyabeana clones, it makes great rods for living structures.
 Hardy to at least Zone 4.

 USES: ornamental garden plant; best coppiced regularly unless you want a large tree.
 Also the coppiced stems can be used for living structures and dried for basketry and other objet d'art.